AVEVA/OMF-Docs/documentation/data/link-type.md

 | `index` | Value of the isindex [Type Properties and Formats](xref:typePropertiesAndFormats) property defined when creating the instance of a Type.
 If containerid is specified, index is not supported. |
 | `property` | Optional name of a property defined in the Type definition to be used by the link relationship. |

 To relate instances of data specify the following options.
-For an instance of a Type, specify the `typeid` and optiontionally `index` of the instance.
+For an instance of a Type, specify the `typeid` and optionally `index` of the instance.
 For an instance of a Container, specify the `containerid`.

 ### Link Examples for Instance Data